 The Calgary Zoo is a longstanding and significant member of Calgary's community fabric, offering a number of educational and informative programs for children and families.
-The Calgary Zoo also takes great pride in hosting cultural events such as the Illuminasia Lantern & Garden Festival.
-Sinopec Daylight was proud to be the sole presenting sponsor for the Illuminasia 2015 Lantern & Garden Festival.
-Sinopec Daylight donated \$100,000 to the Calgary Zoo in 2015 and will continue as the sole presenting sponsor for Illumanasia in 2016.
+In 2017, Sinopec Daylight donated \$100,000 to the Calgary Zoo as the proud sponsorship of the Panda Passage, a newly constructed habitat that promises a unique experience when learning about giant pandas.